natalieyzhang/cs1710finalproject/README.md

 ### A Scrollytelling Data Visualization Website Built using D3.js

-**VisualizationShip** is an interactive scrollytelling website exploring modern dating behavior and online dating among Harvard students and beyond.
+**VisualizationShip** is an interactive data-driven scrollytelling website exploring modern dating behavior and online dating among Harvard students and beyond.
 Find out what relationships look like today, and how you compare.

 ## How to Run the Project
 The project can be accessed via our website or on a local server.